Body Checking: What It Is and How to Stop

 Be conscious of whether body avoidance is present

-The opposite of body checking is body avoidance, which is also a cause for concern.
+The opposite of body checking is body avoidance, which can also be maladaptive.
 Body avoidance is when you avoid looking at your body shape or weight entirely.
-It’s another manifestation of the overvaluation of these things.
+It’s another manifestation of overvaluing your weight and shape.

 So, as you work to reduce body checking, be conscious as to whether you’re swinging to the other extreme by, for example, avoiding looking at yourself in the mirror entirely.